2016 Commencement Keynote

 May Commencement Ceremonies

 The annual commencement ceremonies take place in May to commemorate the graduation of students from the university and Milken Institute School of Public Health.
 Please note that participation in commencement does not confirm that you have been cleared for graduation!

 Graduates are invited to attend two ceremonies:

 - The Milken Institute School of Public Health commencement ceremony ("SPH Celebration") will be held on Thursday, May 12, 2016.
 The SPH Celebration is an indoor ceremony at the Charles E. Smith Center.
 This ceremony consists of speeches from the Milken Institute SPH Dean, a guest speaker, a student speaker and faculty award presentations.
 Each graduate is called to the stage to receive a scroll (the actual diploma is mailed later).
 A professional photographer will be present to capture individual and group photographs.

-Please Note: Students should arrive at 7:30 am for class pictures and special instructions regarding the ceremony and the line-up for procession.
+Please Note: Students should arrive at 7:00 am to Funger Hall (2201 G St., NW) for class pictures and special instructions regarding the ceremony and the line-up for procession.
 Guests should arrive between 8:30 and 8:55 am.
-Faculty should arrive by 8:30 am.
+Faculty should arrive to Funger Hall by 8:00 am.
 The Charles E. Smith Center's doors will close at 8:55 am for the procession to enter the center.
 Doors will reopen once the procession has entered.

 - The university commencement ceremony will be held on Sunday May 15, 2016 on the National Mall (between 7th and 14th Streets, NW) rain or shine.
 This large ceremony consists of a processional, awards and prizes to faculty, conferral of honorary degrees, speakers (student speaker and major public figures), and the official conferral of degrees by the university president.
 Students' names are not called at this ceremony, nor do they walk across the stage.